dtedesigns/coffeescript-seed-project/README.md

 With this seed, you should be able to:

 1. Develop in CoffeeScript
-2. Transcompile to JavaScript
-3. Test in CoffeeScript (or JavaScript)
+2. Test in CoffeeScript (or JavaScript)
-4. Build and bundle to JavaScript
+3. Build and bundle to JavaScript

-Cycle steps one through three, before finally getting to step four.
+Cycle steps one and two, before finally getting to step three.
 Build and repeat as necessary.

 **Note:** If you prefer vanilla, this seed is ported to [javascript-seed-project](https://github.com/Dashed/javascript-seed-project).